Michael Murphy (Gaelic footballer): Comparisons to Mark English

-Management
+Coaching and management

+Murphy first coached when he was in his teens.
+He was overage to be considered as a MacRory Cup player during his time repeating the Leaving Certificate, but he assisted Gary McDaid with the school team anyway.

 Murphy was appointed manager of his local college team in 2017.
 He said in 2019: "The coaching without a doubt… The coaching side of things is definitely the point of it.
 I suppose management encapsulates a lot of things in so far as you're organising and ensuring everything is right behind the scenes as well as out on the coaching pitch and playing pitch.
 I just love getting out onto the pitch and working on things, trying new things and things that have worked before, taking learnings from coaches that I've had before.
 I've been very lucky to have played under a hell of a lot and still play under a lot.
 You take a lot and copy a lot of what they do… I see it all now.
 You see it from the coach's side.
 You used to just think about being out on the pitch but in terms of the whole background of it, there's a hell of a lot more to management than just being out coaching".
 He stayed in the role until 2021.